6576. Road

 YES NO YES |

-Run the Kruskal’s algorithm on the input graph.
-In the set s include the edges of the graph that
+Run Kruskal’s algorithm on the initial graph.
+In the set

-q) belongs to the MST.
-To do this, check whether the pair (p, q)
+do this, we need to verify whether the pair (p, q) or (q, p)

 Example

-Graphs, given in the samples, have the form:
+given in the examples have the following form:

 struct Edge